Science of Life in Solar System

 "Day the Earth Smiled", Cassini photo of Saturn on July 19, 2013

-Life in space will be cruel and harsh, but also full of challenges and with no boundaries like we used to here on the ground.
+Life in space will be cruel and harsh but also full of challenges and with no boundaries like we used to have here on the ground.
 Here we are taking life for granted.
-We don't appreciate enough simple things like air and water for instance.
+We don't appreciate enough simple things like air and water, for instance.
 In space they will be precious.
 Maybe this will help us to start worshiping real values instead of superficial ones.
-Today, on Earth Day, April 22, 2015 and also my son's eighth birthday, at least it is allowed for me to be a little bit more sentimental and hope that this life will come true within next couple of decades and maybe he will have the chance to celebrate one of his future birthdays in some orbital station around Saturn.
+Today, on Earth Day, April 22, 2015, and also my son's eighth birthday, at least it is allowed for me to be a little bit more sentimental and hope that this life will come true within the next couple of decades and maybe he will have the chance to celebrate one of his future birthdays in some orbital station around Saturn.
 If nothing else, the view will be immensely and tremendously beautiful.

 Article refs: